elastic/integrations/packages/github/docs/README.md

 The Github Dependabot lets you retrieve known vulnerabilites in dependencies from a repository setup using Github Advanced Security Dependabot feature.
 See [About Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts) for more details.

-To use this integration, you must be an administrator for the repository or for the organization that owns the repository, and you must use a personal access token with the `repo` scope or `security_events` scope.
+To use this datastream, you must be an administrator for the repository or for the organization that owns the repository, and you must use a personal access token with the `repo` scope or `security_events` scope.
 For public repositories, you may instead use the `public_repo` scope.
 See [Authenticating with GraphQL](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql) and [Token Issue](https://github.com/dependabot/feedback/issues/169)

 **Exported fields**